underdogg-forks/cleanninja/docs/clients.rst

 They come in all shapes and sizes.
 They’re the reason you go to work in the morning.
 There are new ones coming up, and old ones coming back.
 What you need is a well-maintained, up-to-date, comprehensive client list to keep your invoicing in order.

-Your clients are the core of your freelance business, and your Clients page is the core of your activity on Invoice Ninja.
+Your clients are the core of your freelance business, and your Clients page is the core of your timeline on Invoice Ninja.

 List Clients
 """"""""""""

 The Clients page is a list page that presents a summary of all your clients in a user-friendly table.
-Think of your Clients page as the “central station” of your client activity.
+Think of your Clients page as the “central station” of your client timeline.
 Most of your day-to-day invoicing actions can be taken from the various links and buttons that appear on the Clients list page.
 And you can use the Clients list page as your starting point to explore more in-depth client information, edit client information, view current client statements, and more.
 Now, we’ll take a closer look at the setup of the Clients page, and the range of actions available to you on the Clients page.

 To view your client list page, go to the main sidebar and click the Clients tab.